mogu-picks

 Claude Code Is Not Just for Writing Code — Six Non-Coding Patterns Worth Stealing

-In his full blog post, rodspeed lays out six ways to treat Claude Code as a general-purpose automation system rather than a code editor: manufacturing fresh eyes, meta-skills, freshness-aware search, conversation harvests, structured memory, and session handoffs.
-The deeper lesson is to look for workflows that can be framed as read, filter, decide, and present.
+rodspeed lays out six ways to use Claude Code as general automation, not just a code editor: fresh eyes, meta-skills, freshness-aware search, conversation harvests, structured memory, and handoffs.
+The deeper pattern is read, filter, decide, present.

 Figma Just Opened the Canvas to AI Agents — They Can Now Design Directly on It

-Figma's MCP server now lets AI agents like Claude Code and Codex work directly on the design canvas using your team's design system.
-With skills (markdown instruction files), agents follow your conventions, components, and variables — turning static design guidelines into rules that agents actually obey.
+Figma's MCP server lets Claude Code and Codex work directly on the design canvas with your team's design system.
+Skills turn conventions, components, and variables from static guidelines into rules agents can actually follow.

 Claude Code Catches 99%+ of Bugs, Engineers Just Sanity-Check